Aš matau tavo balsą: Format

 The contestant(s) must eliminate one mystery singer at the end of each round, receiving if they eliminate a bad singer.
 At the end of a game, if the contestant(s) decide to walk away, they will keep the money had won in previous rounds; if they decide to risk for the last remaining mystery singer, they win if a singer is good, or lose their all winnings if a singer is bad.

 Production

 Development

-Following the successful broadcasts of Kaukės, MG Baltic Media formally acquired the rights to produce a local adaptation of I Can See Your Voice in Lithuania as per CJ ENM's dealing with Fremantle in November 2020, with Elitaz and Kaunas Television Services co-assigning on production duties.
+Following the success of Kaukės, the LNK Group (of MG Media) formally acquired the rights to produce a Lithuanian adaptation of I Can See Your Voice as part of CJ ENM's dealing with Fremantle in November 2020, with Elitaz and Kaunas Television Services co-assigning on production duties.

 Filming

 Filming of the show took place at Avia Solutions Group Arena in Vilnius; due to the COVID-19 pandemic, health and safety protocols are also implemented.

 Originally, nine episodes were completed production except one episode involving guest artist Egidijus Dragūnas and celebrity panelist Juozas Statkevičius, which did never air according to LNK spokesperson Gediminas Malaškevičius in March 2022, due to their controversial comments related to the Russian invasion of Ukraine.